ratfactor/meow5/README.md

 # Meow5: "Meow.
 Meow.
 Meow.
 Meow.
 Meow."

 Note: This is a super early work in progress.
 Check the `log*.txt` files to see where I'm currently at!

-(Spoiler: the inlining part seems viable!)
+*Update:* Finding words by name, inlining them, and executing the program works.

 A Forth-like language that is conCATenative in two ways: